NOC-OI/sql-ecology-lesson/episodes/03-sql-joins.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-Remember: In SQL a `NULL` value in one table can never be joined to a `NULL` value in a second table because `NULL` is not equal to anything, not even itself.
+**Important Note:** In SQL, a `NULL` value in one table can never be joined to a `NULL` value in another table because `NULL` is not equal to anything, not even itself.

 ### Combining joins with sorting and aggregation